ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 ```

 #### How we will calculate length of the above associative array `counterArray`
-> There are no built-in function and property available to calculate length of associative array object, However there are ways by which we can calculate the length of associative array object, In addition to this we can also extend `Object` by adding method or property on prototype for calculate length but extending object might break enumeration in various libraries or might create cross-browser issue, so it's not recommended unless it's necessary.
+> There are no built-in function and property available to calculate length of associative array object.
+However, there are ways by which we can calculate the length of associative array object, In addition to this we can also extend `Object` by adding method or property on prototype for calculating length but extending object might break enumeration in various libraries or might create cross-browser issue, so it's not recommended unless it's necessary.
 There is various way by which we can calculate length.

 `Object` has `keys` method which can we used to calculate the length of object.